MicrosoftDocs/learn/learn-pr/azure/mr-digital-twins-operate/includes/7-exercise-create-ui.md

 <!-- :::image type="content" source="" alt-text=""::: -->

 4. Drag the Prefab **Assets > UIPrefabs > Prefabs > Hand Menu - Operate** into the **MainScene**.
-This provides constraints, thresholds and tracking configuration for menu operation on the HoloLens 2 with your hands.
+This provides constraints, thresholds, and tracking configuration for menu operation on the HoloLens 2 with your hands.
 The Prefab has been configured for default behavior and no further configuration is required.

 ## Explore the configurable items in the OperateSceneUI and Hand Menu - Operate